-As the above states, a unique and revolutionary feature of WordPress is that how your web site displays to visitors on the outside in no way affects your site’s content management settings.
+As stated above, a unique feature of WordPress is that how your website displays to site visitors externally does not affect how your content is managed.

-In simple terms, what this means is that WordPress themes let you modify the appearance of your website as much and as often as you want without touching your site’s content and all the work you’ve put into it.
-For example, if your site has been set up for e-commerce, changing the entire look of your site with a different theme won’t affect the content or the functionality of your site.
-All e-commerce features, site settings and product information will remain unaffected, but your site will look completely different.
+Basically, what this means is that a theme lets you change the appearance of your site as often as you want without touching your site’s content and all the functionality you’ve built into it.
+For example, if WordPress website has been configured for e-commerce, replacing the theme won’t affect the content or the functionality of your site.
+All e-commerce features, site and plugin settings and product information will remain unaffected, but your site will look completely different.

 This is important.
 Why?

-Because when your site is powered by WordPress, you no longer have to spend weeks or months waiting for your site to be completed.
-You can get your website built quickly and start with any WP theme you like, and then modify the entire look, feel and design of your site in minutes, whenever you decide … and as many times as you like!
+Because with WordPress, you no longer need to wait until your website’s design is done.
+You can get your website built quickly and start with any WordPress theme you like, and then customize the entire look, feel and design of your WordPress site in minutes, whenever you want … and as many times as you like!

-Even better, you can easily replace any theme on your WordPress site without having website code programming knowledge.
-Simply pick any theme you want, install it on your website and activate it.
+Even better, you can easily replace any theme on your site without requiring any web coding skills.
+Simply choose a WordPress theme you want, install it on your site and activate it.
 WordPress allows you to change your website design and modify elements like headers, layout, styling options and more in less than a few minutes …

-As WordPress is open source software, website design companies from all over the world can create themes specifically for the WordPress platform using the WP templating system.
+As WordPress is distributed as open source software, professional website designers anywhere in the world can design themes specifically for the WP CMS platform using the WordPress template system.

-This means that loads of great WordPress themes are made available to WP users.
-Themes are usually distributed as Free Software under the terms of the GNU General Public License Definition, or they can be purchased as Premium (paid) WordPress themes.
+This means that loads of high quality WP themes are made available to WordPress users.
+WordPress are normally distributed for FREE under the terms of the GNU General Public License, or sold as Premium (paid) WordPress themes.

-The WordPress development team maintains a FREE theme directory which allows WordPress users to download, access and install thousands of excellent WP themes at $0 cost …
+The WordPress development team keeps a FREE WordPress Theme Directory which allows WordPress users to download, access and install thousands of great themes completely free of charge …

-As WordPress becomes more popular, more designers are now focusing on developing themes for a wider range of applications.
+As the popularity of WordPress soars, more designers are now focused on developing themes for a wider audience of WordPress users.

-You can view a number of WordPress theme galleries that include many examples of themes here:
+You can see a number of theme galleries that include stunning examples of great WP themes in this article:

 (Browse Thousands Of FREE WordPress Themes!)

-Here are just a few of the benefits of using WordPress themes over choosing traditional web design:
+Here are just some of the many benefits and advantages of using WordPress themes over choosing applications that require traditional web design:

-Themes are really easy to install on your site.
-Simply upload the plugin file to your Plugin folder via your admin user login and activate.
-Even easier still, you can install any of the themes listed in the theme repository at WordPress.org) directly inside your WordPress admin’s “Theme” section.
+WordPress themes are really easy to install on your site.
+Simply upload a zip file that contains the plugin to your Plugins folder via your WordPress admin area and activate.
+Even easier still, you can install any of the themes listed in the themes repository at WordPress.org) directly from within your WP dashboard.

-- WordPress has a large community of professional web designers and design companies who, collectively, make thousands of high quality WP Themes available to users.
-And many of these themes are completely free to use!
+- WordPress has a growing community of professional website designers who, collectively, make thousands of high quality WordPress Themes available to WP users.
+Thousands of these themes are completely free to use!

-- Themes give sites a unified and consistent look across all of your blog’s elements, i.e. pages, headers, footers, layout, etc …
+- Themes give sites a consistent design across all of the site’s elements, like pages, headers, footers, menus, etc …

-- A “theme” works independently of your site’s content.
-This means you can replace the “look and feel” of your website as often as you want without changing your content.
+- A “theme” works independently of your web site’s content.
+This allows you change themes as often as you like without disturbing the site content.

-- Many themes come with additional features and settings that let you easily customize the theme’s style and design properties and create a unique look to suit your taste.
+- Many themes provide additional functionality and options that enable you to customize your theme’s style and design properties and create a unique look to suit your taste.

-- Many WordPress themes are built using a framework that lets you upgrade themes to newer versions without losing its unique customizations (e.g. styles)
+- Many themes are built using a framework that lets you update the theme to newer theme versions without losing any unique customizations (e.g. CSS styles)

-- WordPress lets you search, upload and install WordPress Themes automatically directly from your site’s administration interface.
+- WordPress lets you search, import, install and update WordPress Themes automatically right within the site’s administration interface.

-Many WordPress theme developers are now developing themes that incorporate “responsive” design standards.
+Many WP theme developers are now developing WP themes that incorporate “responsive” design standards.

-A responsive theme enables a website to automatically reconfigure the layout to display smoothly over different screen sizes and resolutions, as well as across different devices (e.g. PCs, tablets, smart phones, etc.) …
+A responsive theme enables websites to automatically resize to display smoothly across different monitor sizes and screen resolutions, as well as across different platforms) …

 Responsive themes are also optimized for different platforms.
-Users can navigate, read and display your site on different device browsers without having to resize anything, or requiring the website owner to have installed additional browser elements.
+Users can scroll, read and display your site on most if not all device platforms without having to resize anything, or requiring the website owner to have installed additional display elements.

-Note: When searching for WordPress themes, it’s a good idea to choose a responsive WordPress theme.
-Not only will the theme ensure that the content and layout of your site will display correctly on all of your visitors’ devices, it also means that the theme is newer than non-responsive themes and therefore should comply with the latest standards and practices of web design and web coding.
+Note: When selecting, WordPress themes, it’s a good idea to choose a responsive WordPress theme.
+Not only will a responsive theme ensure that your web site will work correctly across your visitors’ devices, it also means that the theme is newer than most non-responsive themes and therefore should comply with the latest standards of web design coding.

-We hope that this overview has given you a better understanding of themes, what WP themes are, how they help your business save money on web design costs, and how WP themes make it easy to customize your website.
+We hope that this article has helped you gain a clearer understanding of WordPress themes, what themes are, how themes help you and your business save money on website design costs, and how themes make it easy to customize your website.

-In the next blog post on understanding basic features and functionality of WordPress, we show you where to find great themes for your website.
+In the next article on helping you understand features and functionality of WordPress, we show you where to find the best WordPress themes for your website or blog.